lhypds/note-markdown/README.md

 =====

-note is a format.
+`note` is a format for `txt` files.

-Basiclly it is free to write, but there are few rules to follow:
+Basiclly it is free to write.
+There are few rules to follow:
 - Note file name should be `ABC Note`, `ABC` is the topic.
 - Title with double underline (`=`), section title with a underline (`-`).
 - The First section title will be `ABC`.
 Describes the topic.